6:15 pm/Evening Prayer in “The Sanctuary”

 What is it?

-The Journey is a Christian spiritual formation retreat designed for college-aged individuals to learn about and experience the Kingdom of God.
+The College Student Experience is a Christian spiritual formation retreat designed for college-aged individuals to learn about and experience the Kingdom of God.
 This event is held on the campus of Friends University in Wichita, KS as part of the overall Apprentice Gathering.
 This college track will integrate portions of the Apprentice Gathering while featuring specific elements and opportunities for college students only.

 What You Will Experience